skip to main content

 Avoid or explain technical words

 Whenever possible, avoid words that your readers do not know.
 Every occupation and interest group has special terms.
-If you must use a technical term, define it--either by giving a definition or by giving an example.
+If you must use a technical term, define it--either by giving a definition, explaining the term or by giving an example.
+If suitable for your publication, think about including a glossary of technical words and difficult terms.

 Don't change verbs into nouns

-Nouns created from verbs are harder for the reader to understand and give the sentence an impersonal tone: decide, not make a decision; agree, not reach an agreement; decide (or find or work out or discover), not make a determination; finish (or end or close), not bring to a conclusion.
+Use verbs to suggest the most significant actions in your sentences.
+Nouns created from verbs are harder for the reader to understand.
+They also give the sentence an impersonal tone: explain, not provide an explanation; decide, not make a decision; decide (or find or work out or discover), not make a determination.

 When you write a noun that comes from a verb, see if you can turn it back into a verb by removing endings like -tion, -ence and -ment.
 Use the clearest, crispest, liveliest verb to express your thoughts.